2025 Liberal Democratic Party presidential election: Leadup to election day

-Results announced, runoff triggered, Takaichi becomes President
+Results announced and runoff triggered: Takaichi becomes President

 On 4 October, Sanae Takaichi was elected as the party's first female president, defeating Shinjirō Koizumi in a run-off vote.

 On 3 October, the day of the deadline for LDP members to vote arrived.
 The following day, the counting of votes for members of parliament and party members at party headquarters began.
 The results were announced in the afternoon.

 Sanae Takaichi came in first place during the first round of voting with 183 (31.07%) of the vote.
 Shinjirō Koizumi came in second with 164 (27.84%) of the vote, meaning that both Koizumi and Takaichi advanced to the run-off to elect the party leader.
 This meant that Japan was poised to either elected the country's first female prime minister in Takaichi or the country's youngest prime minister in modern Japan history in Koizumi.
 Yoshimasa Hayashi came in third place with 134 (22.75%) of the vote, nearly becoming competitive for second place alongside Koizumi, but was ultimately eliminated from the election.
 Takayuki Kobayashi and Toshimitsu Motegi came in fourth and fifth place respectively garnering 59 (10.02%) and 49 (8.32%) of the vote.

-In the runoff, Takaichi garnered 185 votes (54.25%) of the vote against Koizumi's 156 votes (45.75%), resulting in the election of the LDP's first woman president and most likely Japan's first woman Prime Minister.
+In the runoff, Takaichi garnered 185 votes (54.25%) of the vote against Koizumi's 156 votes (45.75%), resulting in the election of the LDP's first woman president and most likely Japan's first woman prime minister.
 Mainichi wrote that faction boss Taro Aso played an outsized role in Takaichi's victory.
 Aso reportedly had “history” with Makoto Koga, Hayashi's mentor and a key coordinator for his campaign.